 In the wake of the COVID-19 pandemic, society underwent a radical transformation.
 From remote working and online schooling to virtual doctor consultations and contactless deliveries, technology enabled us to adapt and continue functioning while practicing social distancing.

-Estate planning attorneys also had to adjust to the new normal by adopting online tools and platforms to interact with clients.
+Estate planning attorney teams also had to adjust to the new normal by adopting online tools and platforms to interact with clients.
 Traditionally, estate planning attorneys rely on face-to-face meetings to discuss client goals, review their assets, and draft legal documents such as wills, trusts, and powers of attorney.

 Estate planning meetings at the attorney's office or the client's home often involved multiple sessions to ensure that all the necessary information was gathered and documented accurately.
 However, the pandemic made in-person meetings challenging, if not impossible.
-As a result, many estate planning attorneys turned to technology to interact with clients remotely.
+As a result, our Brooklyn asset protection lawyer adds, many estate planning firms turned to technology to interact with clients remotely.

 Online Meeting Tools